MagicMzl/Spatial_alignment/README.md

-# OpenCOOD Training and Testing Guide
+# Training and Testing Guide

 OpenCOOD uses YAML configuration files to manage training and testing parameters.
 This guide explains how to train a model from scratch, continue training from a checkpoint, and test a trained model.